 Tracey Falcon is a multimedia visual artist based in Whitstable, Kent, UK.
 Tracey works across a range of media including video, projection, text, painting and sculpture.
 She has a BA in Fine Art from Kent Institute of Art and Design and an MA in Arts Crticism from University of Kent.

 She has run many community-oriented projects working with, amongst others: Medicin Sans Frontiers; Hong Kong Youth Arts Festival; The British Council; Whitstable Yacht Club; University of Kent and Canterbury Christ Church University.

 Tracey is also an artist educator, learning, engagement and project manager for arts organisations and galleries including Turner Contemporary, Stour Valley Arts, Canterbury Museums and Galleries, Workers of Art, People United and as a sessional lecturer at several universities.
 Interaction, intervention and inclusion are central to her motivation.
 Her work is interpretive with a strong social and environmental foundation.
-She is a director of Outdoor Studios CIC.
+She is one of the founding members of Outdoor Studios CIC.

 In 2018, Tracey suffered a spinal injury which left her unable to walk and impacted her practice immensely.
 Read about how she discovered new artistic directions, reignited her creativity and found relief in lockdown, here in her blog.